Makariy/MakiLab/docs/application_pattern.md

     [Optionally]
 - routes.py - contains the blueprint and initializes the routes on it
-- services/ - contains the services that the application uses
+- services/ - a directory that contains the services that the application uses